jacob-haimes/kairos.fm/content/posts/ias-episodes/ias-episode-023/index.md

 ---
 url: /intoaisafety/e023/
-title: Next Steps at BlueDot w/ Li-Lian Ang
+title: Growing BlueDot's Impact w/ Li-Lian Ang
 summary: How does (likely) the biggest AI safety training organization do it?
 Li-Lian Ang shares their strategy.
 date: 2025-09-15
 lastmod: 2025-09-15